-Subsection Design Option Number of Waterbodies Affected
+Subsection Design Option Brake Dust and Contaminants from Trains

 San Jose Diridon Station Viaduct to I-880 (Alternative 1) 2

 Approach Viaduct to Scott Blvd (Alternatives 2 and 3) 2

 Blended (Alternative 4) 2

 Monterey Corridor Viaduct (Alternatives 1 and 3) 3

 At-grade (Alternative 2) 3

 Blended (Alternative 4) 1

 Morgan Hill and Gilroy Viaduct to downtown Gilroy (Alternative 1) 37

 Embankment to downtown Gilroy (Alternative 2) 40

 Viaduct to east Gilroy (Alternative 3) 34

 Blended (Alternative 4) 30

 Pacheco Pass Tunnel (Alternatives 1, 2, 3, and 4) 29

 San Joaquin Valley Henry Miller Road (Alternatives 1, 2, 3, and 4) 90

 Totals Alternative 1 161

 Alternative 2 164

 Alternative 3 158

 Alternative 4 152

-The impact under CEQA would be less than significant for all four alternatives because the project extent would use electric train technology and regenerative braking, which would minimize the types and quantities of pollutants generated during operations.
-Additionally, stormwater treatment BMPs incorporated into the design of the project extent would reduce the concentrations of particulate and dissolved metals as well as PAHs in runoff prior to discharge into surface waterbodies to the maximum extent practicable using the best available technology.
+Table 3.8-22 Waterbodies with Impacts from the Release of Contaminants from Operating Trains treatment BMPs incorporated into the design of the project extent would reduce the concentrations of particulate and dissolved metals as well as PAHs in runoff prior to discharge into surface waterbodies to the maximum extent practicable using the best available technology.
 Additional project features include the development of an operations and maintenance plan that includes BMPs to reduce pollutants in stormwater and non-stormwater discharges in accordance with the Authority's Phase II MS4 permit.
 The proposed South or East Gilroy MOWF would be regulated under a SWPPP prepared under the IGP.
 BMPs would be implemented and runoff would be tested to verify that the MOWF would not constitute a substantial source of additional polluted runoff during storm events.
 The project would minimize potential impacts on surface water quality during continuous operations and would not violate water quality standards, create a substantial new source of polluted runoff, or otherwise substantially degrade surface water quality.
 Therefore, CEQA does not require mitigation.